The Ultimate Guide to Bodybuilding Cutting Diets

 After determining your calorie requirements, it’s important to define the optimal macronutrient distribution for cutting.
 Protein, carbohydrates, and fats are the three main macronutrients that should be accounted for in your cutting diet plan.
 While the exact distribution may vary depending on individual factors, a typical cutting diet often includes a higher protein intake to support muscle maintenance and repair, moderate carbohydrate intake for energy production, and controlled fat intake for overall health.

-See also The Ultimate Guide to a Vegan Bodybuilder Diet
+See also The Ultimate Diet to Build Muscle

 Choosing Optimal Food Sources